Hedera Hashgraph raises $100 million for fast and secure blockchain alternative

 By that time, the significance of Bitcoin and cryptocurrency was becoming more evident.
 Last year, Swirlds spun out Hedera Hashgraph as a separate company.
 And the Hedera Hashgraph Council was established as a group of 39 major companies that provide governance and licensing for the hashgraph.
 The council’s job is to ensure that the network remains decentralized.

-While many cryptocurrency sales have investors and regulators spooked, Harmon said Hedera Hashgraph moved in an effort to be “squeaky clean.”
-Harmon said the $100 million raise is like a bridge financing, with institutional investors putting in their money to buy tokens that will be issued at a future date, when the Hedera network is up and running.
+While many cryptocurrency sales have investors and regulators spooked, Harmon said Hedera Hashgraph has made every effort to be “squeaky clean.”
+Harmon said the $100 million raise is like bridge financing, with institutional investors putting in money to buy tokens that will be issued at a future date, when the Hedera network is up and running.

-In addition to the $100 million, Hedera said it will conduct a limited accredited investor crowdsale, targeted at raising $20 million through the sale of its cryptocurrency, in accordance with Securities and Exchange Commission regulations, as a private placement.
+In addition to the $100 million, Hedera said it will conduct a limited accredited investor crowdsale, targeted at raising $20 million through the sale of its cryptocurrency — in accordance with Securities and Exchange Commission regulations — as a private placement.

 “As we come close to completing initial development of the Hedera network, we are pleased to be opening our crowdsale to the community — without whose support we would not be where we are today — under the same terms offered to institutional investors in this funding round,” said Hedera president Tom Trowbridge, in a statement.
 “These are the same terms under which management and employees have invested over $10 million in the most recent round.
 Separately, the majority of the tokens granted to the cofounders vest in four to six years.
 This clearly demonstrates our long-term belief in, and commitment to the growth of, Hedera.”

 Hedera Hashgraph is creating public applications programming interfaces to enable three services.
 It will create a cryptocurrency-as-a-service with native support for micropayments.
 It will create distributed file storage for the network that can be used by smart contracts, or programs that run on the public ledger.
-And it will create smart contracts based on Ethereum’s scripting language, Validity.
+And it will create smart contracts based on Ethereum’s scripting language, Solidity.
 That makes it possible to build distributed applications that run on the Hedera Network, Harmon said.

 The company is building a community of developers and advocates who are attracted to the speed, security, and scalability benefits of the hashgraph technology.
 To date, almost 200 Hedera Hashgraph ambassadors have run more than 80 meetups in cities around the world, reaching more than 5,000 attendees.
 Hedera itself has about 50 people.

-“We are excited to be on the cusp of launching our network” said Hedera cofounder Baird, in a statement.
+“We are excited to be on the cusp of launching our network,” said Hedera cofounder Baird, in a statement.
 “We are grateful for the commitments of our investors and employees, as well as the strong support we continue to receive from the community.
 In addition, we want to acknowledge the incredible role the developer community has and will continue to play in our growth, and we will be providing opportunities for developers to earn tokens as we roll out the network throughout the year.”